 However, these definitely aren’t the only ghosts who seem to call the Shanley home (Spoiler Alert, one of the resident ghouls here might even be the spirit of a CAT!).
 Because there are countless reports of noises that occur throughout the night, including the chiming clocks, the faint sound of footsteps, the echoing of voices, the smell of food when none is being prepared, the scratching of moving furniture, cold spots, and more.

-That’s why a stay at the Shanley is all about ghost hunting!
+That’s why a stay at the Shanley hotel New York is all about ghost hunting!
 So, if you’d like to spend the night, you’ll first need to contact the hotel and make arrangements.
 And while you should probably plan your stay to coincide with an investigative event, accommodation is available here all year round, can accomodate large groups, and includes a fairly decent breakfast (if you last that long!).

 However, if being scared to death all night long really isn’t your thing, then you can always just show up for a paranormal investigation and do a guided ghost tour of the facility, something that I for one thought was super fun and super interesting.

 Address: 56 Main Street, Napanoch, New York, 12458

 Price: Prices for the Shanley hotel New York vary (expect to pay anywhere between $238.00 and $750.00 a night for a double occupancy room) based on whether you want to stay or just investigate and if you come for a special event or privately

 2. Belhurst Castle – Geneva, NY